kayreeder/elist_analysis/README.md

 # TechHaven Analysis
 TechHaven is a trusted e-store established in 2018 that focuses on being the one stop shop for electronics globally.
 TechHaven generated **$28M with over 108K sales** in 2019-2022.
 However, TechHaven has encountered competition which has affected KPIs since Covid-19.
-With a large amount of data on sales, orders, refunds, geographic information, and the loyalty program, I will thoroughly analyze this information to uncover insights and provide recommendations to improve company growth.
+With a large amount of data on sales, orders, refunds, geographic information, and the loyalty program, I am partnering with the Head of Operations to thoroughly analyze this information to uncover insights and provide recommendations to improve company growth.
 ## North Star Metrics
 **Sales trends:** Track trends revenue, AOV, order count to determine seasonal patterns and customer activity